 Working on the relationship if you’re the only one trying can be difficult.
-You may feel like giving up or complain to your partner that they are not doing enough or are making you unhappy.
+You may feel like giving up or complaining to your partner that they are not doing enough or making you unhappy.
 You may sometimes find it so difficult to shake off the unfairness, why me, what have I done to deserve this, etc but this will get you nowhere.
 You must pick yourself up and dust yourself off and carry on.

 I learned this lesson when trying to pass my driving test.
-On the morning before the test I would feel so strongly there is no point I am going to fail, I’d also feel disappointment and worry of what I would do when it doesn’t work out that for the test I was so nervous and panicked.
+On the morning before the test, I would feel so strongly there is no point I am going to fail, I’d also feel disappointed and worry about what I would do when it doesn’t work out that for the test I was so nervous and panicked.
 When the dreaded reverse park was asked for I’d feel worry and disappointment inside before I had even started to try it.
-Hopeless was in me before I’d got into the action.
-Then after having a major mistake, I didn’t see the point in the rest of the test, done deal I’d failed.
+Hopelessness was in me before I got into the action.
+Then after having a major mistake, I didn’t see the point in the rest of the test, done the deal I’d failed.
 I then started the thoughts feeling super sorry for myself.
 Why does everything mess up for me, how much is this going to cost me, what am I going to say to my managers at work, my family, friends?
 I’m an idiot, I’m useless, I can’t cope with this anymore would go round and round in my head.
 Then when the failure was confirmed all the way home I felt so much hate for myself and annoyed at life that my stomach would be in knots.
 Churning and painful, too stressed for anything.

 Sadly I didn’t have that knowledge then.
 So each test I’d go in with no confidence, dread, and fear.
 To my credit, I did keep trying though.
-I would not even wait an hour before calling the driving test centre to book my next test when I got in the door after failing.
+I would not even wait an hour before calling the driving test center to book my next test when I got in the door after failing.
 How many times did it take me, a lot, I will share at the end if you really want to know.
 The point is my goal was to pass my driving test, and even though it was not looking likely at many points in time, I kept going.
 I paid for more lessons, more guidance, more tests – I got back on the horse after falling off and tried again.

 Creating your ideal relationship is kind of like this.
 You have to know what you want, be willing to learn new skills and seek the right guidance, and not give up hope, even when all the odds are against you.
 I finally passed because for me failing was not an option, I had to do it, come what may.
 My determination got me through… and the result I’m a very good driver now, even if I do say so myself.